openaps/docs/docs/docs/While You Wait For Gear/preferences-and-safety-settings.md

 #### max_daily_safety_multiplier:

-This is a key OpenAPS safety cap.
-What this does is limit your basals to be 3x (in this example, which is the default and works for most people) your biggest basal rate.
-You likely will not need to change this, but you should be aware that’s what is discussed about “3x max daily; 4x current” for safety caps.
+This is an important OpenAPS safety limit.
+The default setting (which is unlikely to need adjusting) is 3.
+This means that OpenAPS will never be allowed to set a temporary basal rate that is more than 3x the highest hourly basal rate programmed in a user's pump.

 #### current_basal_safety_multiplier:

-This is the other half of the key OpenAPS safety caps, and the other half of “3x max daily; 4x current” of the safety caps.
-This means your basal, regardless of max basal set on your pump, cannot be any higher than this number times the current level of your basal.
-This is to prevent people from getting into dangerous territory by setting excessively high max basals before understanding how the algorithm works.
-Again, the default is 4x; most people will never need to adjust this and are instead more likely to need to adjust other settings if they feel like they are “running into” this safety cap.
+This is another important OpenAPS safety limit.
+The default setting (which is also unlikely to need adjusting) is 4.
+This means that OpenAPS will never be allowed to set a temporary basal rate that is more than 4x the current hourly basal rate programmed in a user's pump.

 #### autosens_max: